Opencontour/Opencontour_mousum/docs/OpencontourHeapLeachStacking.md

 **Step 2 - Lifts**

-Forecast stacking stages are defined by designed surfaces (DXFs), and the approach is identical to that detailed above in the Historical Stacking section.
+The lifts of each stage in the forecast stacking are bounded by designed surfaces (DXF’s) and the procedure is like the process described above in the Historical Stacking section.

-**Step 2 - Grid**
+**Step 3 - Grid**

-To discretize the designed fillers, drag the previously constructed grid, e.g. 'ProjectName 100x100 model.json', into the model layer.
+The previously constructed grid, e.g. ‘ProjectName_100x100_model.json’ can be dragged in to the model layer to discretize the designed fillers.

 **Step 4 - Mineplan**

 A CSV can be built using the forecast Mineplan data, using the properties previously described.
-The Populate Mineplan function is run, with no adjustments in the filler densities.
+The **Populate Mineplan** function is run, with no adjustments in the filler densities.

 **Step 5 - 3D Visualization**